 Key takeaways

-- A home equity agreement (HEA) enables you to pull cash out of your home without taking out a loan or selling your property.
+- A home equity agreement (HEA) enables you to pull cash out of your home without selling your property.

 - With an HEA, you receive a lump sum payment in exchange for a portion of your home’s future value.